 - Talks and presentations from Colleges and Apprenticeship providers.

 The Careers Advisor is also available in school for events including ‘Post 16 Evening’, Year 9/10/11 Parents Evenings, Options Evening and on GCSE Results days.

 Sally Trump is employed by Uffculme School as a Post-16 advisor; she is a member of the Careers Development Institute and has worked as a careers advisor for the last 14 years in a number of different schools and communities.

 Sally is professionally qualified to QCF level 7 and holds the qualification in Careers Guidance as well as being on the register of Career Professionals.

-Sally provides impartial individual advice and guidance for all ages to all pupils, from one to one interviews, group work, option evenings, parents’ evenings and the annual School Post 16 evening.
-She supports all pupils to engage in learning and work but also works with targeted groups of pupils who require more support and planning for Post 16 and attends reviews with the SEN department.
-Sally liaises with the Deputy Head (Attainment and Progress) to target provision for all pupils to provide appropriate advice and also engages with local employers and colleges to ensure advice and guidance is up–to-date.
-Through this Sally has developed an outstanding relationship with these organisations.
+Sally provides impartial, individual advice and guidance for all ages to all students, from one to one interviews, group work, option evenings, parents’ evenings and the annual School Post 16 evening.
+She supports all students to engage in learning and work but also works with targeted groups of students who require more support and planning for Post 16 and attends reviews with the SEN department.
+Sally liaises with the Deputy Head (Attainment and Progress) to target provision for all students to provide appropriate advice and also engages with local employers and colleges to ensure advice and guidance is up–to-date.
+Through this, Sally has developed an outstanding relationship with these organisations.

-Careers South West have a statutory requirement to support pupils and attend reviews for SEN pupils.
+Careers South West have a statutory requirement to support students and attend reviews for SEN pupils.